-Less than one second after intense sound reaches the ear, the pupil dilates, postural muscles contract, the pinna twitches, ear drum tension increases, and inner ear molecular motors are engaged to attenuate cochlear amplification.
-Each of these rapid audiomotor transformations are mediated by independent neural reflex pathways that collectively protect the inner ear from acoustic injury, initiate defensive behaviors, and orient the head and body for further analysis of the sound source.
-In principle, assaying these involuntary behaviors with startle reflex audiometry [1], pre-pulse inhibition of startle [2,3], middle ear muscle reflex audiometry [4], olivocochlear reflex audiometry [5,6], or pupillary dilation response audiometry [7,8] provides a useful middle ground to study hearing in laboratory animals, offering higher throughput than operant behaviors while providing the integrative measure of behavioral registration in awake animals that is lacking with commonly used physiological proxies for hearing, such as the auditory brainstem response.
+Less than 1 s after intense sound reaches the ear, the pupil dilates, postural muscles contract, the pinna twitches, eardrum tension increases, and molecular motors in cochlear outer hair cells are disengaged to attenuate cochlear amplification.
+Each of these rapid audiomotor transformations is mediated by independent neural reflex pathways that protect the inner ear from acoustic injury, initiate defensive behaviors, and orient the head and body for further analysis of the sound source.
+In principle, assaying these involuntary behaviors with startle reflex audiometry,1 pre-pulse inhibition of startle,^{2,3} middle ear muscle reflex audiometry,4 olivocochlear reflex audiometry,^{5,6} or pupillary dilation response audiometry^{7,8} provides a useful middle ground to study hearing in laboratory animals, offering higher throughput than operant behaviors while providing the integrative measure of behavioral registration in awake animals that is lacking with physiological proxies for hearing, such as the auditory brainstem response.

 The primary challenge with most involuntary behavioral assays is that they are mediated by different cell types and neural pathways than the central auditory neuroaxis that provides the basis for conscious sound awareness.
-As reflexes that primarily serve to protect the animal and ear from injury, they are often insensitive to low and moderate sound levels that are well within the audible range and generally do not reflect the involvement of neural circuits beyond the brainstem, limiting their broader use as a behavioral measure of general hearing ability [2,9,10].
-Interestingly, in analyzing high-resolution video of the face during sound presentation in mice, several recent studies observed uninstructed movements that were synchronized to the onsets of discrete sounds [11,12].
-Apart from remarking on their occurrence, these studies did not delve into their acoustic feature sensitivity or characterize the neural pathways that might transform sound into facial movements.
+Reflexes that protect the animal and ear from injury are often insensitive to low and moderate sound levels that are well within the audible range and generally do not reflect the involvement of neural circuits beyond the brainstem, limiting their broader use as a behavioral measure of general hearing ability.^{2,9,10} Interestingly, in analyzing high-resolution video of the face during a sound presentation in mice, several recent studies observed uninstructed movements that were synchronized to the onsets of discrete sounds.^{11-13} Apart from remarking on their occurrence, these studies did not delve into their acoustic feature sensitivity or characterize the neural pathways that might transform sound into facial movements.